Table of Contents

 Pirelli has faced a tough time in finding the right balance between tyres that degrade too much, and those that are too conservative like this year.

-An Avid F1 racing fan Lee Churms said recently answering a Facebook comment…
+An Avid F1 racing fan, Lee Churms, recently answered a Facebook comment…

-“F1 tell the tyre supplier to make and bring the compound that will make sure options last around 10-20 laps, prime 20-30 laps.
+to make and bring the compound that will make sure options last around 10–20 laps, prime 20–30 laps.
 For each circuit.
 That’s why they have different compounds.
-40 or more laps could only happen if a hard compound tyre was brought to a low tyre wear circuit.
+40 or more laps could only happen if a hard compound tyre was brought to a low-tyre wear circuit.
 Like Monaco.

 But F1 does not allow that.
 It’s too slow.
 You will also struggle with low tyre temp.
 Obviously a softer compound is faster and can make up for the extra pit stop you will have to do.
 It will also have the right tyre temp.